Providing a high-quality Criminal billing service tailored to your requirements.

 All Magistrates’ Court work and police station work can be recorded and billed to the Legal Aid Agency as part of the Crime Lower Monthly submission.
 It is very important for fee earners to understand that the decisions they make during the case can have an impact upon the fee payable.

-We provide criminal billing services for preparing and submitting Monthly Contract submissions for both police station work and The Magistrates Court work.
+We provide criminal billing services for preparing and submitting Monthly Contract submissions for both police station work and Magistrates Court work.
 We also work with CRM 7 claims for all non-standard fees at the Magistrates’ Court.
+We regularly work remotely on legal software to esnure smooth billing.

 Proceeds of crime is the term given to money or assets generated by criminal activity.
 The Proceeds of Crime Act (POCA) gives authorities the power to confiscate and recover these assets, so that crime doesn’t pay.
 The aim is to disrupt the cycle and prevent further offences by removing the profits that fund further crime.